The Best Beaches in Tenerife

 Golden sand: the postcard beaches

-In the south, the blonde sand and calm water return along the beaches of Costa Adeje, such as Playa del Duque or Playa de las Vistas (Los Cristianos): Blue Flag, lifeguards, sun loungers and every service you could want, with sun almost guaranteed 365 days a year.
+In the south, the blonde sand and calm water return along the beaches of Costa Adeje, such as Playa del Duque or Playa de las Vistas (Los Cristianos): 850 metres of sand, a Blue Flag, lifeguards, sun loungers and every service you could want, with sun almost guaranteed 365 days a year.
 They're the easy choice if you're travelling with small children or simply want a day without any fuss.

 Black sand: the real thing

 If you want the authentic Canarian beach, the one that smells of volcano, head north.
-Playa del Bollullo, near La Orotava, is a cove of black sand tucked between cliffs and banana groves, reached on foot in about fifteen minutes; the effort pays off handsomely, and up top there's a little bar to recover.
-In Puerto de la Cruz, Playa Jardín is another black-sand gem: designed by César Manrique, it blends volcanic sand with gardens and a sheltered, family-friendly feel.
-And on the Los Gigantes coast, Playa de las Arenas lays dark sand at the foot of cliffs hundreds of metres high.
+Playa del Bollullo, near La Orotava, is a cove of black sand tucked between cliffs and banana groves, reached on foot along a path in about fifteen minutes; the effort pays off handsomely, and up top there's a beach bar to recover.
+In Puerto de la Cruz, Playa Jardín is another black-sand gem: designed by César Manrique, it blends volcanic sand with gardens, and it has lifeguards and showers.
+And on the Buenavista del Norte coast, Playa de las Arenas lays dark sand at the foot of cliffs hundreds of metres high.
 The contrast between the black sand and the turquoise water is unforgettable.

 A word from a local: black sand gets very hot in the sun.
 In summer, a pair of flip-flops will save your feet.